hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Cloud Code.md

 The *Global Messages* list contains an entry for each Message that can be returned from the GameSparks platform:
 * When a Message is created, the corresponding script is executed allowing you to run custom code on the platform.
 * You **cannot access** the current player in a global message Cloud Code script.
+* If you attach Cloud Code to the message, it will be executed only *once*.

 ### System